barafael/barafael.github.io/_posts/2018-06-04-Several-Reasons-Why-The-Rust-Compiler-Is-Your-Friend-#8-Will-Amaze-You.md

 }
 ```

-The compiler rejects!
+The compiler interjects!
 Error message:

 ```
 error[E0505]: cannot move out of `array` because it is borrowed